Mitsubishi MI-TECH concept breaks cover at Tokyo Motor Show

 No performance details have been given away, but Mitsubishi says the concept will deliver “unparalleled driving pleasure and confidence over all terrain”.
 The vehicle will have "a downsized, lower-weight" plug-in hybrid drivetrain, with a total of four electric motors giving four-wheel drive.
 Two motors will be placed on each axle, which Mitsubishi says will result in “precise handling” around town as well as “ingenious performance” off-road.

-Mitsubishi unveiled another plug-in hybrid concept – the Engelberg Tourer Concept SUV – at the Geneva Motor Show in March.
+Mitsubishi unveiled another plug-in hybrid concept – the Engelberg Tourer Concept SUV – at the Geneva Motor Show in March 2019.
 That car featured the same 2.4-litre petrol engine and electric motors as the Outlander PHEV, although it had a larger 20kWh battery for greater zero-emissions range.

 Electric Renault 5: prices, 2024 launch date and teaser images of the MINI Cooper rival